alsuren/alsuren.github.io/_posts/2022-07-10-cargo-quickinstall.md

 Once the builder is finished, we throw it in the bin and spin up a new `ubuntu-20.04` runner.
 This downloads the tarball from `actions/upload-artifact` and uploads it to GitHub Releases (previously bintray - see later).

-By doing this whole dance, we ensure that a malicious crate author can only poisin the tarball of their own crate, or any crates that depends on their crate.
+By doing this whole dance, we ensure that a malicious crate author can only poison the tarball of their own crate, or any crates that depends on their crate.
 If you run `cargo install $CRATE` then you already trust every crate in `$CRATE`'s dependency tree, and you already trust GitHub for the crates.io index.
 Assuming that you trust `cargo-quickinstall` and that our sandboxing is solid, by using `cargo install $CRATE`, you're not forced to trust anyone that you're not already trusting by running `cargo install $CRATE`.

 <!-- TODO: no really.
 A diagram would be fantastic here. -->